 The temporal fluctuations in the magnetic field of the earth affect the total magnetic field readings recorded during the airborne survey.
-This is commonly referred to as the magnetic diurnal variation.
-These fluctuations can be effectively removed from the airborne magnetic dataset by using a stationary reference magnetometer that records the magnetic field of the earth simultaneously with the airborne sensor at given short time interval.
+These are commonly referred to as magnetic diurnal variations.
+These fluctuations can be effectively removed from the airborne magnetic dataset by using a stationary reference magnetometer that records the magnetic field of the earth simultaneously in a near location from the survey.